Ergodic averages for sparse corners: Background in ergodic theory

 \subsection{Hardy fields}

 Let $B$ be the collection of equivalence classes (``germs'') of real valued functions defined on some halfline $(t_0,\infty)$ for $t_0\geq 0$, where we identify two functions that eventually agree.
 A \emph{Hardy field} is a subfield $\CH$ of the ring $(B, +, \cdot)$ that is closed under differentiation~\cite{Hardy12}.
-We call $a:(t_0,\infty)\to\R$ a \textit{Hardy-field function} if it belongs to some Hardy field $\CH$ closed under composition and compositional inversion (whenever the latter is defined).
+We call $a\colon (t_0,\infty)\to\R$ a \textit{Hardy-field function} if it belongs to some Hardy field $\CH$.
 By abuse of notation, we speak of ``functions'' rather than ``germs'', understanding that all the operations defined and statements made for elements of $\CH$ are considered only for sufficiently large values of $t\in \mathbb{R}$.
-Replacing $a(t)$ with $a(t-t_0)$, we also assume without loss of generality that $a$ is defined on the entire $\R_+$.
 We say that $a\in\CH$ has \emph{polynomial growth} if there exists $d>0$ such that $a(t)\ll t^d$.
+Basic properties of Hardy-field functions can be found in \cite{Bos94, Fr10}.

-A typical example of a Hardy field is the Hardy field $\mathcal{LE}$ of \textit{logarithmico-exponential functions}, i.e., functions constructed using a finite combination of symbols $+, -, \times, \div$, $\exp,$ $\log$ acting on the real variable $t$ and on real constants. {\em In this article, we focus on Hardy-field functions in $\mathcal{LE}$.} Our results also apply beyond this setting, to more general Hardy-fields, provided they satisfy the mild assumptions in \cite[Section 2.2]{DKKST24}.
+A typical example of a Hardy field is the Hardy field $\mathcal{LE}$ of \textit{logarithmico-exponential functions}, i.e., functions constructed using a finite combination of symbols $+, -, \times, \div$, $\exp,$ $\log$ acting on the real variable $t$ and on real constants.
+These include, for example, the functions $t^b (\log{t})^c$, where $b,c\in \R$. {\em In this article, we focus on Hardy-field functions in $\mathcal{LE}$.} Our results also apply beyond this setting, to more general Hardy-fields, provided they satisfy the mild assumptions in \cite[Section 2.2]{DKKST24}. {In our statements, we also assume that the Hardy-field functions are defined on all of $\R_+$, but all arguments remain valid without modification if they are defined only on a halfline.}

-To prove \cref{T:Main1}, we will need the following results on the equidistribution of Hardy-field functions on nilmanifolds and seminorm estimates for multiple ergodic averages along Hardy-field functions. \begin{theorem}[{\cite[Theorem 1.2]{Fr09}}] Let $a\colon \R_+\to\R$ be a Hardy-field function of polynomial growth satisfying \eqref{E: log away}.
-Then $a$ is equidistributed on every nilmanifold. \end{theorem}
+To prove \cref{T:Main1}, we will need the following results on the equidistribution of Hardy-field functions on nilmanifolds and seminorm estimates for multiple ergodic averages along Hardy-field functions. \begin{theorem}[{\cite[Theorem 1.2]{Fr09}}] Let $a\colon \R_+\to\R$ be a Hardy-field function of polynomial growth satisfying \eqref{E: log away}. {Then for every nilmanifold $X=G/\Gamma$ and $b\in G$, $x\in X$, the sequence $(b^{[a(n)]}x)_n$ is equidistributed in $\overline{(b^nx)_n}$.} \end{theorem}

 \begin{theorem}[Box seminorm control for Hardy-field functions] Let $(X, \CX, \mu, T_1, \ldots, T_\ell)$ be a system, $m\in[\ell]$, and $a\colon \R_+\to\R$ be a Hardy-field function of polynomial growth satisfying